South African Class 91-000: Preservation

 No. 91-010 was sold to Sandstone Estates in basic operating condition and arrived at their facility by road on 31 October 2016.
 After some maintenance and correction of faults, it performed route-proving runs during the first week of April 2017.
 It then entered regular service on the Sandstone Railroad during the Sandstone Stars of 2017 event.
 Its first duty was the recovery of NG/G16 88 which had failed at Vilima.
-91-016 and 91-019 were also purchased by the Sandstone Estates in September 2017 and February 2019 respectively with 91-016 being resold to Madison Dolby of Yorkshire, England in 2022.
+91-016 and 91-019 were also purchased by the Sandstone Estates in September 2017 and February 2019 respectively with 91-016 being resold to The Darnall Locomotive and Railway Heritage Trust, England in 2022.